Skip to content

 Deployment Guide

 Construct can be deployed via Docker (recommended) or as a bare-metal systemd service.
-Both methods support the self-deploy pipeline, where the agent commits its own code changes and triggers a restart.
+Code changes made by the agent via the edit and shell tools must be deployed manually.

 FileRole